aienx/cloud-devops/README.md

     Feel free to modify the README file according to your specific project details and requirements.

-# Your Resume API on Azure Serverless
+# Resume API on Azure Serverless

 Create an [API](https://learn.microsoft.com/training/modules/build-api-azure-functions/3-overview-api) with Azure Function that displays your resume information in json.